tektoncd/community/teps/0106-support-specifying-metadata-per-task-in-runtime.md

 While referring to the [`EmbeddedTask`](https://pkg.go.dev/github.com/tektoncd/pipeline/pkg/apis/pipeline/v1beta1#EmbeddedTask) type under the `Pipeline` type, a possible solution will be adding a metadata field under the `TaskRef` as discussed [here](https://github.com/tektoncd/pipeline/issues/4105#issuecomment-1075335509).

-But when considering that the required metadata will depend on the execution context (runtime), this solution is not chosen as the `taskRef` under `Pipeline` belongs to the authoring time.
-Here the authoring time means a user will expect to complete the configuration (authoring) for the `Task`.
+But when considering that the required metadata will depend on the execution context (runtime), this solution is not chosen, because the `taskRef` under `Pipeline` belongs to the authoring time.
+Here the authoring time means a user will be expected to complete the configuration (authoring) for the `Task`.

 ### Create a `PipelineTaskRef` type

-As a metadata field will be needed for the runtime, a possible solution will be creating a new type, so field, under `PipelineRun` as discussed [here](https://github.com/tektoncd/pipeline/issues/4105#issuecomment-1084816779).
+As a metadata field will be needed for the runtime, a possible solution will be creating a new type / field, under `PipelineRun` as discussed [here](https://github.com/tektoncd/pipeline/issues/4105#issuecomment-1084816779).

-While thinking that the work will be limited to adding a metadata field, this solution is not chosen because an existing `PipelineTaskRunSpec` field can be used for this function augmentation.
+While thinking that the work will be limited to adding a metadata field, this solution is not chosen, because an existing `PipelineTaskRunSpec` field can be used for this function augmentation.

 ### Utilize Parameter Substitutions

 As for defining a field value based on user inputs, the parameter substitution method can be considered to concatenate the required metadata.

 However, the key of annotations will need to follow [the naming syntax](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#syntax-and-character-set).
 And if using a key like `$(params.foo)`, it will cause a validation error.
 Moreover, parameter values can’t be populated from the `params` field for the `metadata` field due to the different scope of the fields.